World Famous Manakamana Bhagwati Temple with Cable car

 Finally, after flying back to Kathmandu, we will visit Doleshwor Temple and Kailashnath Mahadev Temple.

-The best time to Visit Muktinath Temple
+The best time to visit the Muktinath Temple

 There are no specific seasons for the Muktinath Tour likewise other trekking of Nepal.
 Besides the Winter season (December to February), the Muktinath Tour is forever.
 People from Nepal and India mostly come here.
 Other nations like Singapore and Malaysia also came here for their Pilgrimage Purposes.